ErpFusionFlex/.github/profile/README.md

 # ErpFusionFlex - Open-Source ERP System

 **ErpFusionFlex** is a highly modular and scalable open-source ERP system designed to meet the diverse needs of businesses across industries.
 It consolidates various business processes into a unified platform, enhancing operational efficiency, streamlining workflows, and providing actionable insights for decision-makers.
-Built with flexibility and extensibility at its core, ErpFlex allows users and developers to create plugins or integrate third-party software, making it a versatile solution that can grow alongside your business.
+Built with flexibility and extensibility at its core, ErpFusionFlex allows users and developers to create plugins or integrate third-party software, making it a versatile solution that can grow alongside your business.

 ## Key Features

 ### Plugin and Integration Support
-ErpFlex is built to be extensible, allowing developers to create custom plugins or integrate third-party software into the system.
-This means businesses can tailor ErpFlex to their unique needs, adding functionality and features as required without altering the core system.
+ErpFusionFlex is built to be extensible, allowing developers to create custom plugins or integrate third-party software into the system.
+This means businesses can tailor ErpFusionFlex to their unique needs, adding functionality and features as required without altering the core system.

 ### SCM (Supply Chain Management)
 Integrated modules for supply chain management allow businesses to efficiently manage procurement, production, and distribution processes, ensuring seamless operations.